PurpleSquishFace/PimoroniKeypad/README.md

 still_pressed = key.still_pressed
 ```

-Using the following method performs the key status check on each key on the keypad.
+The following method performs the key status check on each key on the keypad.

 ``` python
 keypad.load_pressed_keys()
 ```

-This can be used to check in conjunction with a single key object to key for a press.
+This can be used to check, in conjunction with a single key object, a key for a press.

 ``` python
 key = keypad.get_key(0, 0)